UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-02-23-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the sixth week of school!
-I hope everyone rested well during reading week and doing well on their midterm exams!
+I hope everyone rested well during reading week and doing well on their midterms!
 Here are some interesting career opportunities today!
 <br/>

 ### Highlights: